 Have you ever wondered how painters make such inspiring works, or how photographers capture such great images?
 Their eyes are trained to see the world differently, and that is what you need to do.

 You can do this exercise anywhere, anytime.
 Do it as often as you can remember.

-Take some time to write (maybe even in an art journal) about what that experience is like for you.
+Next, jot down your observations, feelings, and any ideas in an art journal.
 Take notice of how you feel, and any awarenesses that arise because of it.